Causes of Concrete Deterioration in

 The reverse process is also a possibility when the sprinklers, or rain from a storm, cool the outer surface too quickly and cause it to break away.

-Lightning is a bit more complex since concrete will conduct electricity.
+Lightning is a bit more complex since concrete conducts electricity.
 The electricity prefers the embedded steel so if there are any discontinuations, the voltage will dissipate in a heat explosion.
 Temperature differentials will negatively impact the concrete structure in a similar manner to that described above.

-When a load exceeds the limit and the steel structure starts to bend, you can expect concrete cracks and imperfections on your concrete in turn.
+When a load exceeds the limit and the steel structure starts to bend, you can expect concrete cracks and resulting damages.

-Seeking resolve for your concrete deterioration problem in Maryland or Northern Virginia?
+Seeking solutions for your industrial or commercial concrete deterioration problem in Maryland or Northern Virginia?

-With decades of experience, Concrete Restoration is the leading concrete services contractor in VA, DC, and MD when it comes to repair, restoration, resurfacing, and waterproofing.
+With decades of experience, Concrete Restoration is the leading concrete services contractor in VA, DC, and MD when it comes to repair, restoration, resurfacing, and waterproofing all types of concrete deterioration.

 Top Quality Concrete Contractor!